 Biryani Dum

-- soak the saffron in the milk for about 20-30 minutes (SEE NOTES)
+- Soak the saffron in the milk for about 20-30 minutes.

-- chop the cilantro and the mint (if using)
+- Wash and trim the cilantro and mint as needed.

-- add ½ of the HOT korma as the first layer (SEE NOTES)
+- Add the korma as the first layer. (see notes)

-- add ½ the rice, completely covering the korma
+- Top with the rice, completely covering the korma.

-- drizzle the saffron infused milk, kewra water and if using rose water on the rice
+- Drizzle the food coloring, saffron-infused milk, kewra water, and rose water on the rice.

-- lay the lemons, green chilies, cilantro and mint (if using) in an even layer on top
+- Layer the lemons, green chilies, cilantro, and mint on top.

 Notes

-- A lot of water is needed as the rice expands during the soaking, start with at least 3 times the water and check periodically incase the rice has absorbed too much water and you need to add more.
+- Soaking the rice - The soaking time has been given with Sella Rice in mind.
+If you opt for traditional Basmati rice, only soak for up to two hours.
+A lot of water is needed as the rice expands during the soaking.
+Start with at least three times the water and check periodically to see if the rice has absorbed too much water and needs to be added more.

-- Everyone has a different stove and cooking utensils so a way to test if the rice is 80% cooked is to take a grain and squeeze it between your thumb and forefinger.
-If it breaks into exactly two pieces it's ready to be strained.
+- Cooking the rice - To cook correctly, there must be at least 30% more water than rice.
+Everyone has a different stove and cooking utensils, so to test if the rice is 80% cooked, take a grain and squeeze it between your thumb and forefinger.
+If it breaks into precisely two pieces, it's ready to be strained.

 Thank you for the recipe.
 I tried biryani for the first time today following your blog.
 It turned out very yummy.